-The number of prescriptions filled in the U.S. has risen from 2.4 billion 1997 to 4.4 billion in 2016, according to figures from Quintiles IMS.
+The number of prescriptions filled in the United States has risen from 2.4 billion 1997 to 4.4 billion in 2016, according to figures from Quintiles IMS.
 With a recent Consumer Reports survey showing more than half of Americans regularly take prescription medication, the need for organized and safe medication management is higher than ever.
 To help patients who need to regularly take prescription and over-the-counter medication, we have put together our top five tips for safely managing medicine and minimizing the chance of medication errors, adverse reactions, and side effects.

 1. Take medication as prescribed and follow health provider instructions

 Always follow instructions when taking any medication, whether prescription or over-the-counter.
 Only take prescription drugs that have been prescribed to you and ensure you do not miss doses or stop taking medication without a consultation with your healthcare provider.

 In a recent set of guidelines issued to older patients by the US Food and Drug Administration (FDA), Sandra L. Kweder, MD, medical officer at the FDA, said: "Every medicine is really different and is dosed according to what’s been tested."
 She added that medication cannot be effective unless you take it, warning that some drugs only work when they are taken regularly and as directed.

 2. Have regular medication reviews with your healthcare provider

 Consumer Reports recently found more than one-third of Americans regularly taking prescription medicine had never had their medication reviewed by a healthcare provider.
 It also revealed the average person on medication takes four different drugs.
 Following a medication review with a pharmacist or physician, you may discover a different drug would be more appropriate, or that at least one medication could be cut out entirely.
 Indeed, the Consumer Reports survey found that half of the respondents had spoken to their providers about stopping a drug and that seven out of ten of these had successfully eliminated a drug from their lives.